-The only strategy that improves advising efficiency is a trustreinforcing one.
+The only strategy that improves advising efficiency is a trust-reinforcing one.
 The basic idea is simple, but successful execution can be demanding.
-It is to keep delivering on promises, and to seize opportunities to show that the interests of the Minister matter more than the comfort of the advising shop.2
+It is to keep delivering on promises, and to seize opportunities to show that the interests of your elected members matter more than the comfort of the advising shop.2